About Vaccinations

 Information about the various vaccines, effects and side effects.

-Travel vaccines and other vaccines received from 2011 onwards.
+Travel vaccines, influenza vaccines and other vaccines received from 2011 onwards can be found in the registry.
 This applies to all age groups.

 The vaccine against pandemic flu will be recorded if you received it during or after 2009.